A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: Robustness of Nonconvex--Nonconcave Minimax Problems

 In the context of minimax problems, the map $\mathcal{M}_M$ serves as an algorithm to seek an equilibrium $z_M^* \in \mathcal{Z}_{\theta_M}$ based on the multi-sample $\boldsymbol{\theta}^M$.
-Building upon the elegant result of Proposition~\ref{thm:MP25}, in the remainder of this section we study the robustness of two different equilibria, since properly defining stationarity for nonconvex--nonconcave minimax problems remains a fundamental challenge~\citep{li2025nonsmooth}.
-Specifically, we investigate the robustness of minimax problems with nonconvex--nonconcave payoffs, focusing on (i) an $\varepsilon$-stationary point under convex strategy sets (Section~\ref{sec:epsilon}) and (ii) a global minimax point under nonconvex strategy sets (Section~\ref{sec:globalminimax}).
+Properly defining stationarity for nonconvex--nonconcave minimax problems remains a fundamental challenge~\citep{li2025nonsmooth}.
+To navigate this difficulty, the remainder of this section investigates two distinct equilibrium concepts.
+Specifically, in Section~\ref{sec:epsilon}, we leverage the foundational result of Proposition~\ref{thm:MP25} to establish a probabilistic robustness guarantee for an $\varepsilon$-stationary point under convex strategy sets.
+Subsequently, in Section~\ref{sec:globalminimax}, we demonstrate that Proposition~\ref{thm:MP25} is fundamentally inapplicable to fully nonconvex settings, prompting us to derive an alternative robustness bound for a global minimax point.